TREASURIES-U.S. yields mostly lower as market views higher rate scenario

 By Herbert Lash

-NEW YORK, June 26 (Reuters) - Treasury yields mostly edged lower on Monday as the market grappled with a Federal Reserve message that interest rates would stay higher for longer while the U.S. labor market showed signs of resilience even as the economy begins to slow.
+NEW YORK, June 26 (Reuters) - Treasury yields edged lower on Monday as the market grappled with a Federal Reserve message that interest rates would stay higher for longer as the U.S. economy continued to offer mixed signals on the likelihood of recession.

+Futures show the Fed's target rate will stay above 5% through January, while the probability of a rate hike by Fed policymakers at their next two-day meeting ending on July 26 are at 73.9%.
+FEDWATCH

+But despite the hawkish rhetoric from Fed officials who indicate two more hikes are in store, the market doesn't believe it, said David Petrosinelli, senior bond trader with InspereX in New York.

+The Treasury sold $42 billion of two-year notes at a high yield of 4.67%.
+The auction was strongly bid, Petrosinelli said.

-The two-year US2YT=RR Treasury yield, which typically moves in step with interest rate expectations, rose 0.5 basis points at 4.755%, while the yield on benchmark 10-year notes US10YT=RR slid 1 basis points to 3.729%.
+The two-year US2YT=RR Treasury yield, which typically moves in step with interest rate expectations, fell 1.9 basis points at 4.731%, while the yield on benchmark 10-year notes US10YT=RR slid 2.2 basis points to 3.717%.

-A fiscal deficit running at about double pre-Covid levels has muted the impact of higher rates on economic growth, said John Luke Tyner, portfolio manager at Aptus Capital Advisors in Fairhope, Alabama.
+New York Fed President John Williams, in remarks made public on Monday, said restoring price stability was "of paramount importance."

+U.S. data on Tuesday is expected to show a measure of U.S. firms' business spending plans unchanged in May after rising strongly in April, and further evidence housing prices are softening.

-The yield curve that measures the difference between two- and 10-year notes US2US10=RR - seen as a recession harbinger when front-end rates are much higher than the long end over an extended period - deepened at -102.8 basis points.
+The yield curve that measures the difference between two- and 10-year notes US2US10=RR - seen as a recession harbinger when front-end rates are much higher than the long end over an extended period - was at -101.6 basis points.

 "The yield curve certainly signals that a recession is coming," Tyner said.
 "But this cycle is just so different from anything that we've ever faced before and the likelihood of the timing lining up with history is unlikely in my opinion."